 When patients visit their healthcare provider, it’s almost inevitable they’ll spend some time in the waiting room.
 In fact, 85 percent of people wait 10 to 30 minutes past their scheduled appointment to see their provider, according to a 2016 survey conducted by Sequence, a Salesforce company.

-No one wants to spend time a in waiting room filled with uncomfortable furniture and fluorescent lighting.
-Promote practice growth by transforming your space into a cozy, relaxing spot that’s truly enjoyable.
+No one wants to spend time a in a physician’s waiting room filled with uncomfortable furniture and fluorescent lighting.
+Improve your medical practice’s growth by transforming your space into a cozy, relaxing spot that’s truly enjoyable.

 Invest in comfortable couches and chairs, use warm lighting to create a more welcoming environment, and stream spa-like music through the sound system to give patients a sense of Zen.
 If people have to wait for their appointment, giving them a soothing area to unwind will feel more like a break from their hectic day and less like an inconvenience.